esphome/esphome-docs/components/light/tuyadimmer.rst

 - **id** (*Optional*, :ref:`config-id`): Manually specify the ID used for code generation.
 - **name** (**Required**, string): The name of the light.
-- **dimmer** (**Required**, int): The id number of the dimmer value.
+- **dimmer_datapoint** (**Required**, int): The datapoint id number of the dimmer value.
-- **switch** (*Optional*, int): The number of the power switch.
+- **switch_datapoint** (*Optional*, int): The datapoint id number of the power switch.
 My dimmer required this to be able to turn the light on and off.
 Without this you would only be able to change the brightness and would have to toggle the light using the physical buttons.
 - **min_value** (*Optional*, int, default 0): The lowest dimmer value allowed.
 My dimmer had a minimum of 25 and wouldn't even accept anything lower, but this option is available if necessary.
 - **max_value** (*Optional*, int, default 255): The highest dimmer value allowed.
 My dimmer had a